All Episodes

 That's right, Sean.

-Well, one thing that I I would like to highlight, if you don't mind me getting into it, there were a bunch of allegations made against you by individuals that in fact that you knew about as an assistant coach, and when I guess you were in your early twenties, uh that you were adamant and passionate about that you knew nothing of, and I saw that you were getting trashed, and there was a rush to judgment as there usually is.
+Well, one thing that I would like to highlight, if you don't mind me getting into it, there were a bunch of allegations made against you by individuals that, in fact, that you knew about as an assistant coach when I guess you were in your early 20s that you were adamant and passionate about that you knew nothing of.

-Yeah, uh, because it wasn't true.
+Yeah, because it wasn't true.

 I mean, think about this.

-I know I knew it was a fabrication.
+I knew it was a fabrication.

 Absolutely knew it.

-But I you know, I live in this world where I get smeared and slandered all the time, and I recognize it when I see it.
+But, you know, I live in this world where I get smeared and slandered all the time, and I recognize it when I see it.

 Next to the president, you've probably dealt with this more than anyone else, Sean.

-I stood up to the IRS, we're standing up to the FBI and the crazy things they tried to do to the President Trump and his campaign.
+We're standing up to the FBI and the crazy things they tried to do to the President Trump and his campaign.

-Do you think I wouldn't stand up for our athletes if I thought something wrong was happening?
+Do you think I wouldn't stand up? for our athletes if I thought something wrong was happening?

 Of course I would.